 For the classical period, we have Boccherini's sonatas and concertos.
 The sonatas were edited by Paternoster.
 They are pretty decent.
 There is nothing better on the market right now.
 As for Boccherini's concertos edited by Aldo Pais, those are not reliable.
 You can still learn the pieces from these editions, though.
 Schott publishes 5 of the 12 concertos, too.
 Once again, you have to choose between two editions that are not that great.
 I hope that there will be a push to make a reliable complete Boccherini concerto edition that won't cost a week's/month's salary.
 The Ricordi edition of the quintets by Boccherini is usable.

 Conclusion: Ricordi has a monopoly on much of Italian music from 1650-2020.
 The earlier the period, the less reliable the edition.

 If Breitkopf is the grandfather of all contemporary publishers, Schott is the great uncle, established in 1770.
-Schott is the publisher of everyone from Servais, Swert, Reinecke, to Cassadó (1930-1940), Hindemith (with a new complete edition currently being released), Penderecki, Henze, and Shchedrin.
+Schott is the publisher of everyone from Servais, Swert, and Reinecke, to Cassadó (1930-1940), Hindemith (with a new complete edition currently being released), Penderecki, Henze, and Shchedrin.
 Your first edition of Haydn D was probably edited by Gendron, published by Schott.
 Many of the Gendron editions and Gendron-Françaix collaborations, including the Chopin Polonaise, were published by Schott,

 In the late 1800s, Schott published the "Cello Library," which included the Locatelli-Piatti Sonata, Breval-Cahnbley Sonata in G major, and many misattributed sonatas edited by Alfred Moffat, including the infamous Sammartini G major sonata (composed by Berteau, possibly after Dall'Abaco).